Violence Continues Overnight In Baltimore: 14 Shot, 5 Killed In 24 Hours

 BALTIMORE (WJZ) — It’s been a violent 24 hours in Baltimore with 14 people shot; five of those victims died.

-Two more people were shot overnight.
+Two of those people were shot overnight.

 ‘It’s A Very Violent Day’ | 12 Shot, 4 Killed In Baltimore Thursday